 What is the Difference Between Offensive and Defensive Security

-The Definition of Offensive Cyber Security
+The Definition of Offensive Security

-How We Fight Offensively Today
+How Do We Fight Offensively Today?

-Tactics and Techniques
+Offensive Security Tactics and Techniques

-• Attack Surface Management (ASM): Proactively identify, categorize, and prioritize exposed assets and associated vulnerabilities for mitigation and/or further testing to evaluate criticality of exposures and their impact
+• Attack Surface Management (ASM): Proactively identify, categorize, and prioritize exposed assets and associated vulnerabilities for mitigation and/or further testing to evaluate criticality of exposures and their impact.

-• Red Teaming: Teams mimic real-world adversaries, testing security defenses comprehensively and cyber readiness
+• Red Teaming: Teams mimic real-world adversaries, testing security defenses comprehensively and cyber readiness through social engineering tactics or other red team exercises.

-• Phishing Simulations: Organizations assess their susceptibility to phishing attacks on unknowing employees
+• Phishing Simulations: Organizations assess their susceptibility to phishing attacks on unknowing employees.

-• Vulnerability Assessment: Scanning tools like Nessus and OpenVAS help identify vulnerabilities
+• Vulnerability Assessment: Scanning tools like Nessus and OpenVAS help identify vulnerabilities or Burp Suite and Acunetix for web application scanning.

 Offensive Security Tools